 There are all kinds of narrators–going way beyond simple first or third person.
-So, in anticipation of Voice Week (comment if you want to join!), I thought I’d do a little study of the different types.
+Here’s a little study of the different types.

 1. The Protagonist

 Relatively straightforward, this is a story the hero narrates.
 He’ll narrate the same way he talks, but with more description and perhaps better grammar.
 The reader is privy to all his thoughts and opinions, which means we get to know the hero faster, and often relate to him more easily.

 …I take up my pen in the year of grace 17–, and go back to the time when my father kept the “Admiral Benbow” inn, and the brown old seaman, with the saber cut, first took up his lodging under our roof.

 Jim Hawkins in Treasure Island, by Robert Louis Stevenson

 Someone close to the protagonist, but not the main hero.
 The same things in the above type apply to this type, but the focus of the story moves away from the narrator.